 Currently, Infrascale offers a post-process deduplication feature.
 This requires a backup job’s data to occupy space on your RAID while deduplication occurs.
-Deduplication occurs by reading the backup job data and copying unique files to a repository (that is also on the RAID) where duplicate files can be referenced rather than copied.
+Deduplication occurs by reading the backup job data and copying unique files to a repository (that’s also on the RAID) where duplicate files can be referenced rather than copied.
 During this time, both the original backup job data and repository copies of unique files are on the RAID.
 In the worst case, (if a backup job consists entirely of unique files), free space equal to the backup job’s size is required for the repository copies.
-Consequently, prior to running a backup job which will be deduplicated, the amount of free space required to backup and deduplicate may be as much as double the size of the data to be backed up.
+Consequently, prior to running a backup job, which will be deduplicated, the amount of free space required to backup and deduplicate may be as much as double the size of the data to be backed up.
 When deduplication completes, the original backup job data is then deleted from the RAID.

 Given these requirements, the system checks the following before deduplicating a backup job on the RAID:

 There must be at least 1.5 GB free space on the RAID.